-How to fix a flashing white PlayStation 4 controller
+Have a flashing white PS4 controller?
+Here's how to fix it.

 - Hold the button down for 5 seconds.

-- Use steps 7,8, and 9 in the previous step to reconnect your DualShock controller to the PS4.
+- Use steps 6, 7, and 8 in the previous guide above to reconnect your DualShock controller to the PS4.

 Start in safe mode

 It may be that your PS4 is to blame and not the controller.
-You can do some more troubleshooting in safe mode, including rebuilding your database.
-Sometimes just going into safe mode to connect your DualShock controller will bypass any issue.
+You can do more troubleshooting in safe mode, including rebuilding your database.
+Sometimes, going into safe mode to connect your DualShock controller will bypass any issue.

 Note: Do not attempt to launch your PS4 in safe mode if your USB ports are not working.
-After you start your console in safe mode, you will need to sync your controller through a USB port.
-If your USB ports aren't working, you will need to get them fixed before attempting this step.
+After you start your console in safe mode, you need to sync your controller through a USB port.
+If your USB ports aren't working, you will need to fix them before attempting this step.

 - Turn off your PS4.